fetchai/docs/pages/framework/uagents/build-uagents/get-uagent-addresses.md

 Each μAgent is identified by 2 types of _addresses_:

-- **μAgent address**, which is the μAgent's main identifier.
+- **μAgent address**: it is the μAgent's main identifier.
 Other μAgents can use this to query the μAgent's information in the Almanac contract.
-- **Fetch network address**, which provides the μAgent with the capabilities for interacting with the Fetch ledger, such as registering in the Almanac contract.
+- **Fetch network address**: it provides the μAgent with the capabilities for interacting with the Fetch ledger (e.g.,register in the Almanac contract).